macrat/ayd/README.md

 (Ayd can handle the huge log, but it is not easy to investigate the huge log when trouble)

 Please use `-o -` option for disable writing log file if you don't use log file.
-This is not recommended for production use because Ayd can't restore last status when restore.
+This is not recommended for production use because Ayd can't restore last status when restore if don't save log file.
 But, this is may useful for [use Ayd as a parts of script file](#one-shot-mode).

 ### Alerting

+Ayd can do something for alerting when an incident happened, recovered, or the incident state has changed.
-Ayd can kick a URL when a target status checks failure.
+The alert is specified as a URL same as a target URL.

 You may want to use [exec](#exec), [HTTP](#http--https), or plugin for alerting.
-(Even you can use ping, DNS, etc as alerting. but... it's useless in almost all cases)
+(Even you can use ping, DNS, etc as alerting.
+But... it's useless in almost all cases)

-Ayd will kick alert at the timing that incident caused, resolved, or message changed.

-You can specify alert URL like below.
+The alert URL specify looks like below.

 ``` shell
 $ ayd -a https://alert.example.com/alert https://target.example.com